XinqiL/Rhombus/README.md

+# Regex Replacement Project - Backend

+This README details the steps required to set up and run the Django backend, which is uniquely integrated with the OpenAI API.
+The backend is configured to work in conjunction with the frontend setup previously described and uses Firebase as part of its infrastructure.

+## Environment and Dependencies

 Python 3.10.9
-django-admin --version 5.0.7

-Step 1: Create Environment Variables
+## Step 1: Create Environment Variables

-Create a .env file in the main project folder.
+1. Create a `.env` file in the main project folder.
-Add the following line to the file, replacing your-openai-apikey with your actual OpenAI API key:
+2. Add the following line to the file, replacing your-openai-apikey with your actual OpenAI API key:
-OPENAI_APIKEY=your-openai-apikey
+   `OPENAI_APIKEY=your-openai-apikey`

-Step 2: Set Up Firebase
+## Step 2: Set Up Firebase

-1. Create a New Firebase Project:
+1. Reuse Existing Firebase Project:

-  - Go to the Firebase Console.
-  - Click on "Add project" and follow the instructions to create a new Firebase project.
+- This backend leverages the same Firebase project established for the frontend.
+Continue with the configuration using the existing project details.
+For initial setup instructions or further information, please consult the frontend README at https://github.com/XinqiL/rhombus-frontend

 2. Download Firebase Admin SDK JSON File:

-  - In your Firebase project, navigate to Project settings > Service accounts.
+- In your Firebase project, navigate to `Project settings > Service accounts`.
 - Click "Generate new private key" and download the JSON file.

 3. Configure Your Project:

 - Move the downloaded JSON file to the main project folder.
-  - Rename the file to firebase-adminsdk.json.
+- Rename the file to `firebase-adminsdk.json`.

+## Step 3: Install Dependencies

+`pip install -r requirements.txt`

-Step 3: Build the Project
+## Step 4: Build and Run the Project

+1. Create a Virtual Environment
+   `python -m venv venv`
-1. Create a Virtual Environment python -m venv venv source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+   `source venv/bin/activate` # On Windows use `venv\Scripts\activate`
-2. Install Dependencies:
-pip install -r requirements.txt

-Step 4: Run the Project
-1. Migrate the Database:
+2. Migrate the Database:
-python manage.py migrate
+   `python manage.py migrate`
-2. Start the Server:
+3. Start the Server:
-python manage.py runserver
+   `python manage.py runserver`